B2B Sales Strategy27 min read

 What is Signal-Driven Outbound?

 Instead of deciding who to contact based on a spreadsheet of names, you let buyer behavior tell you who is ready to hear from you and when.
-A buyer intent signal could be a LinkedIn post complaining about a current tool, a tweet asking for recommendations, a job posting that reveals a new initiative, or engagement with competitor content.
+A buyer intent signal could be a LinkedIn post complaining about a current tool, a tweet asking for recommendations, a job posting that reveals a new initiative, an Instagram comment showing engagement with your niche, or interaction with competitor content.

-The core principle: don't reach out because it's Tuesday and this name is on your list.
+The core principle: do not reach out because it is Tuesday and this name is on your list.
 Reach out because this person just showed you they have a problem you solve.

 Why Traditional Outbound is Broken